nalbarr/portfolio/docs/projects.md

 ## Patient engagement for Seniors
-This is reference architecture called SNOBIRD.
-I used for mentoring and teaching as part of HYBRID Labs.
-It started out simple but then evolved to be very effective narrative, story and supporting technologies to educate what is possible in Digital Health.
+SNOBIRD is a teaching case I use at HYBRID Labs for mentoring and teaching.
+I found it is one of the most effective ways to engage students as it is based on some real personal experience but also the narrative and story is supported by a real world reference architecture and technology stack.

 Concepts:  Graph Thinking, Graphs, Knowledge Graphs

 [repo]()

 ## COVID-19 Cases and Deaths visualization
-This notebook shows COVID-19 cases and deaths data as pulled from New York Times.
+This notebook shows COVID-19 cases and deaths data as pulled from {New York Times](https://github.com/nytimes/covid-19-data).
 It started off an experiment but later turned out as an effective teaching tool during COVID-19 to show my own family how COVID-19 was impacting us at national and state level.

 Concepts: Data Science, Data Engineering, Visualization

 [repo](https://github.com/nalbarr/covid19-cases-deaths)

 ## AI4MED experiments
-My biggest modern AI learning breakthroughs have always started with Andrew Ng's early MOOCs, deeplearing.ai courses and continuing evangelism.
+My biggest learning breakthroughs for modern AI have always started with Andrew Ng's early MOOCs, deeplearning.ai courses and continuing evangelism such as [The Batch](https://read.deeplearning.ai/the-batch/).
 There are many other popular MOOC variants, though leaders and references but for reason I always come back to Andrew Ng's ecosystem.
 It also inspired me to become a better mentor and learner - all the time.
 I am completed many of the certifications but my favorite is the #AI4MED certification.
 It was the first time to explore learning along side with industry-specific use cases closer to real workd.

 Concepts:  Radiology, Imaging, Visualization, GradCAM